These policies are for the benefit and safety of all patrons:

 Materials for young adults are selected with the goal of providing the materials needed for the enrichment of their education as well as materials for their pleasure and entertainment.

-The scope of the Randolph County Public Library’s collection is fundamentally popular and light research materials.
-No subject area will be purchased at a deeper conspectus basis than 3A * except in the areas of Randolph County history and works by Randolph County authors. * The Conspectus process is a librarian tool to analyze the level at which a library collects materials on a subject.
+* The Conspectus (appended at the end of this policy) process is a librarian tool to analyze the level at which a library collects materials on a subject.
 The scale runs from 0 (Do not collect) to 5 (The Library collects everything in any language ever published on the subject).
 1B is a library conspectus level which can be described as the library will purchase materials in this subject on a recreational research level from a distinct plan on how it fits the community.
 The library strives to collect items on Randolph County history at a much more in depth research level.

 GIFTS

-The library accepts gifts of books and other materials with the understanding that they become the property of the library and are evaluated in the same manner as purchased materials.
+materials.
 Acceptance by the library of any gift does not mean that that item will be incorporated in the collection.
 The library reserves the right to refuse any donation deemed unsuitable based on the aforementioned explanation.
 Gifts that are not added to the collection will be donated to the Friends of the Library.
 Accessioning of gifts will be at the discretion of the head of Collection Development or the person responsible for selecting the particular materials being donated.
 Donors of books and other material to the Asheboro library generally should be referred to the Friends of the Library collection location, but library staff at its discretion may accept items that are in good condition and may be immediately useful in the library collection.
 Branch libraries may set up their own procedures for receiving gift items.

 COLLECTION MAINTENANCE

-means that periodically items will have to be designated for discard.
+The library has an obligation to maintain an up-to-date collection which reflects the reading and research interest of the community.
+Items in the collection also have a physical lifespan and as a result, age may render them no longer usable.
+This means that periodically items will have to be designated for discard.
 The Library utilizes the widely accepted CREW (Continuous Review, Evaluate, and Weed) Method to determine items for discard.
-Detailed information on the CREW Method can be found here: <http://www.tsl.state.tx.us/ld/pubs/crew/crewmethod08.pdf.> Items will be designated for discard based upon whether it is a classic, replacement possibilities, age, relevancy, lack of use, and whether there are multiple copies of the item.
-Items that are designated for discard will be reviewed by at least two selectors and a supervisor before they are removed from the collection.
-Items in acceptable condition will then be made available to the Friends of the Library for sale or discard.
+Detailed information on the CREW Method can be found here.
+Items will be designated for discard based upon whether it is a classic, replacement possibilities, age, relevancy, lack of use, and whether there are multiple copies of the item.
+Items that are designated for discard will be reviewed by -the library staff member charged with responsibility for the collection in which the items are housed.
+Salable items in acceptable condition will then be made available to the Friends of the Library for sale or discard.

 Occasionally, items of a classic nature are not available for replacement.
 These items in poor physical condition will be designated for rebinding.
 Rebinding is done once or twice a year at the discretion of the Head of Technical Services.